awsdocs/aws-java-developer-guide/doc_source/swf-hello.rst

    * a timeout value that represents how long, in seconds, that the entire workflow should take to run.

-   The :java-api:`Run <services/simpleworkflow/model/Run>` object that ``startWorkflowExecution``
+   The :java-api:`Run <services/simpleworkflow/model/Run>` object that
-   returns provides a *run ID*, a value that can be used to identify this particular workflow execution in |SWF|'s history of your workflow executions.
+   :methodname:`startWorkflowExecution` returns provides a *run ID*, a value that can be used to identify this particular workflow execution in |SWF|'s history of your workflow executions.

    .. note:: The run ID is generated by |SWF|, and is *not* the same as the workflow execution name
        that you pass in when starting the workflow execution.